maivincent/arribachocolat/_i18n/en/_posts/2025-03-30-soma-salazar-esmeraldas_70_puro.md

 ---
 layout: post
-title: "Soma - Mr Salazar - Costa Esmeraldas - 70%"
+title: Soma - Mr Salazar - Costa Esmeraldas - 70%
 tags: [Dark, Pure]
 categories: [Soma]
 ---

 Soma is a Toronto chocolatier working with plantations in South America and Africa.
 With the Costa Esmeraldas bar, a yellow Nacional-Venezuelan cacao is showcased.